electric-sql/electric/docs/deployment/digital-ocean.md

 ```

-## Running the basic example app
+## Connecting the client app to Electric running on DigitalOcean

-Let's see how to set up a client app to connect to the Electric sync service we've just deployed.
-Clone the source code repository to your machine and navigate to the basic example, as explained on [this page](../examples/basic#source-code).

-### Initial setup
+If you don't already have an Electric-enabled client app, follow our <DocPageLink path="quickstart" /> guide or clone our [Basic Items](/docs/examples/basic) example app and go through its README.
+In either case, skip the steps that show how to run Postgres and Electric locally.

-As the first step, we need to make a few edits to the stock example app so that it knows about our deployed Electric instance.
+As the first step, we need to make a few changes to the stock client app so that [`electric-sql commands`](/docs/api/cli) know how to connect to the instance of Electric sync service running on DigitalOcean.
 Choose the appropriate tab below depending on how you have Electric deployed:

 import ElectricApp from './digital-ocean/_electric_app.md';
 import ElectricDroplet from './digital-ocean/_electric_droplet.md';